OLD VILNA JEWISH CEMETERY | OPPOSITION TO CONVENTION CENTER PROJECT | PAPER TRAIL | CHRISTIAN-JEWISH RELATIONS | CEMETERIES

 Your Excellency, Ambassador of the Republic of Lithuania, Rabbi A. Gurwitz, Rabbi L. Kahaneman, Rabbi Shli’a, Member of the Knesset Yaakov Asher,

-I will speak as a citizen of Lithuania, as one who signed the petition, signed by more than 39 thousands people from all over the world begging the Government of the Republic of Lithuania to move the Convention Center project away from the Piramónt cemetery.
+I will speak as a citizen of Lithuania, as one who signed the petition, signed by more than 39 thousand people from all over the world begging the Government of the Republic of Lithuania to move the Convention Center project away from the Piramónt cemetery.
 The petition was submitted to the Government on 21 st of March, 2017.

 Lithuania has many friends all over the world.
 Israel is one of them.
 Numerous Israeli families have their family roots in Líte.
 Their ancestors lived in shtetls of Líte for ages from generation to generation contributing tremendously to the development of Lithuania and civilization more broadly.